Federal Direct Graduate PLUS Loans

 - How Do I Receive PLUS Loan Funds?

 - PLUS Loan funds are credited directly to your student account.
-The student borrower will be notified via email within 3 days of the disbursement to your student account.
-In order to have your Federal PLUS Loan funds disbursed by the student’s first day of classes, all requirements must be completed by:
+You, the student, will be notified via your student LOOP within 3 days of the disbursement to your student account.
+In order to have your Federal PLUS Loan funds disbursed by the first day of classes, all requirements must be completed by:

 - June 1—Fall Semester